 Auto Insurance Page 4

 Minimum Required Coverage Page 5

 Optional Coverage Page 6, 7

 Rates Page 8

 Ways to Save Page 9

 Repairs Page 10

 If You're In An Accident Page 11

 Motorcycles Page 12

 "Other" Motorized Vehicles Page 13, 14

 Electronic Proof of Coverage Page 15

-Dept. of Insurance Contact Information (Back cover) Page 16
+Dept. of Insurance Contact Information(Bo ack cover) Page 16

 Disclaimer: The Delaware Department of Insurance makes every attempt to provide accurate and up-to-date information.
 If you need further clarification with any auto insurance questions we suggest you call your insurance provider or our office.
 This guide is not a substitute for legal or professional advice.
-May change without notice.
-Last updated February 2018.
+Information may change without notice..